AdaCore/ada-spark-rfcs/features/rfc-inference-of-generic-actuals-from-call-actuals.md

 * In terms of name & type resolution, it means that they're taken into account as type parameters in type resolution.
-If there is an ambiguity in the final result, eg. there are several interpretations possible for the names & types of entities in the complete context, then the code will be rejected.
+If there is an ambiguity in the final result, e.g. there are several interpretations possible for the names & types of entities in the complete context, then the code will be rejected.

 * If a `structural_generic_instantiation_reference` is used as a call name for